A migration should be invisible.

 Tomorrow

-We discuss your setup, the number of projects, and anything special.
-You receive a quote soon after.
+We discuss your setup, the number of projects, and any special circumstances.
+You receive a proposal soon after.

 2 weeks later

-You approve the quote and we get to work.
+You approve the proposal and we get to work.

 1 day later